DarkSpots/darkspotdiv/README.md

 # What are the plant diversity darkspots ?

-Vascular plant diversity darkspots are represented by botanical countries exhibiting the highest number of species remaining to be described and geolocated at cumulative area comparable to that of biodiversity hotspots (Ondo, I., Dhanjal-Adams and K.L., Pironon, S., 2024).
+Vascular plant diversity darkspots are represented by botanical countries exhibiting the highest darkspot score, computed from the number of species remaining to be described and geolocated at a cumulative area comparable to that of biodiversity hotspots (Ondo, I., Dhanjal-Adams and K.L., Pironon, S., 2024).
 See following link for more information:

-- **State of the World’s Plants and Fungi Symposium 2023: Day 2** [2023SOTWPF](https://www.youtube.com/watch?v=Ya_9t2TxQFw "2023SOTWPF")
+- **State of the World’s Plants and Fungi Symposium 2023: Day 2**
+  [2023SOTWPF](https://www.youtube.com/watch?v=Ya_9t2TxQFw "2023SOTWPF")

 - **Lights on plant diversity ‘darkspots’**